julioaugusto/ScrumValuesAndRolesCardGame/V3_SG2020/V3_SG2020_content_EN.md

 ### Focus

-Card 29: "Helping other teams (reaulting in own teams goals not met)."
+Card 29: "Helping other teams (resulting in own teams goals not met)."

 ### Openness